frconor-ebook/meditations/_posts/2025-02-25-spirit-of-service.md

-"This, also, is to be well considered, that men are nothing more than mere instruments which God uses for the saving of souls, and that these instruments must therefore be fit, to be handled by God" (*Haerent Animo*, 1908).
+"This, also, is to be well considered, that men are nothing more than mere instruments which God uses for the saving of souls, and that these instruments must therefore be fit to be handled by God" (Pius X, Encyclical, *Haerent Animo*, Part II, August 4, 1908).

-Man is capable of doing great things when he allows himself to be handled by God.
+Man is capable of doing great things when he allows himself "to be handled by God."

 There was a story of a farmer who had a bucket that had a bit of a hole in it.
 He would go down to the local well every day to bring water to